 I posted my crucible of gold dream to a mailing list which was discussing Jung’s Aion.
 I received some very helpful comments, and I especially want to thank Steve Bond and Jane Griscti.
 Elements of my dream relate to alchemy, with which I was not familiar.

 The making of gold, the refining process, can refer to the extracting of spiritual meaning from the ore of experience, and also to the individuation process.
-Jung connected gold, sun, and self with each other.
-In alchemy, the crucible represents the individual's life.
+Jung associated gold, sun, and Self with each other.
+In alchemy, the crucible represents the individual’s life.

 Steve Bond commented about the documentary film motif in my dream.
 He suggested that the work we do as individuals can sometimes have significance for others.
 His comment prompted me to publish more about my dreams and mandalas.